Vyral/jackson-campbell/_posts/2020-02-24-the-state-of-san-diegos-economy-in-2020.md

 youtube_code: VSbtC1W30dE
 ---

-{% include youtube.html %}<center>Today, let’s talk about the state of San Diego’s economy in 2020.Today, let’s talk about the state of San Diego’s economy in 2020.</center>
+{% include youtube.html %}

+<center>Today, let&rsquo;s talk about the state of San Diego&rsquo;s economy in 2020.Today, let&rsquo;s talk about the state of San Diego&rsquo;s economy in 2020.</center>

+&nbsp;

 Now that we’re a few months into the new year, how has San Diego’s economy fared in 2020?